adobe/aquarium-fish/README.md

 also any argument given to those scripts will be passed to go test.
 By default the scripts will use `./tests/...` and `./webtests/...` respectively.

+In order to create tests - you can run local Fish node and use chromium "playwright-crx" extension to figure out what kind of locators to use.
+It's mostly for js/python but allows to find the right functions to look in the https://pkg.go.dev/github.com/playwright-community/playwright-go after that.

 ### Benchmarks

 Fish contains a few benchmarks to make sure the performance of the node & cluster will be stable.